 #44 Luxurious Caramel Waves with Serious Volume

-If volume is your goal, hi, this is it.
-The long layers are doing beautiful things for maintaining body and the warm caramel tones are softening features in a really flattering way.
-The waves add elegance without feeling fussy or overdone.
-This is one of those styles that looks like you put in effort when really the cut is doing most of the work for you, which is my favorite kind of style to give someone.
-On medium to thick density hair this is perfection because you have enough to work with that the layers really come alive.
-Just know that keeping this level of wave definition and color vibrancy does require a little bit of upkeep, but nothing that should scare you away.
+Do you want volume?
+Because this is it.
+Long layers help maintain volume while warm caramel tones soften features in a flattering way.
+The waves are elegant and just enough.
+This style is one of those where it looks like you put in a ton of effort but the cut is doing the heavy lifting, which is my favorite style to give.
+This is perfection on medium to thick density hair because there is enough to work with and the layers really pop.
+The amount of wave definition and colors will require some upkeep, but it’s nothing to be scared of.

 #45 Rich Auburn Waves with Side-Swept Bangs for Days